 Once you’ve improved your running economy, good things start to happen to your VO2 max, which is the maximum amount of oxygen that your body uses during intense exercise and a good indication of your cardiovascular fitness.

-In fact, one study found a warm-up consisting of 4-5 minutes of dynamic stretches – amounting to 10 repetitions of leg swings, knee to chest exercises, heel raises into toe raises and butt kicks – to be more effective than a 15-minute zone 2 effort on performance.
+prevention and even help that magic study found a warm-up consisting of 4-5 minutes of dynamic stretches – amounting to 10 repetitions of leg swings, knee to chest exercises, heel raises into toe raises and butt kicks – to be more effective than a 15-minute zone 2 effort on performance.
 As such, to increase your VO2 max, you’d be better off incorporating dynamic stretches rather than a 15-minute jog into your running warm-up.

 It reduces your risk of injury